BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 ![Alt text](../Outputs/Data_Visualization/Code_1.jpg)

-Let us review the warning message: "Removed 2 rows containing missing values ('geom_point()')".
+Let us review the warning message: *"Removed 2 rows containing missing values ('geom_point()')"*.
 We are seeing this message because there are two penguins in our dataset with missing body mass and/or flipper length values.
 R and ggplot2 do not allow missing values to silently go missing.

 #### Adding Aesthetics and Layers